 You’ll want something to label those jars with what’s in them and when they were canned.
-I had previously been using printer labels, but I just stumbled upon these dissolvable labels and they are now in my Amazon shopping cart for my next order.
-It says they easily wash away with water, but are durable for long-term storage.
-Sounds great to me!
+I had previously been using printer labels, but I bought these dissolvable labels and use those exclusively now because they wash off so easily!

 Water Bath Canning

 Water bath canning is a safe method for preserving things like fruits, jams, jellies, pickles and salsa (but not at certain altitudes like ours).
 You can actually water bath can with the Presto 23-Quart Canner as well, so that’s a great option if you want to be able to preserve foods through both methods.

 If you wanted to water bath can with the pressure cooker, you still need all of the items listed above.
 However, if you only plan to can things that can be preserved in water bath, there are less expensive options.
 Ball offers a water bath canning kit that includes everything you need to get started (except for the jars and lids).